unosquare/unosquare.github.io/_posts/2019-06-26-react-context-implementation.md

 ```

 ### Things we learned
 One of the things we noticed was the fact that every intent to show a new message in our snackbar was causing a re-render on every component.
-Please take a look at it: https://codesandbox.io/s/unosquare-best-practices-react-context-1-kqbux
+Please take a look at it and notice the Console logs, you will see all the components being rendered every time a message is shown:

 <iframe src="https://codesandbox.io/embed/unosquare-best-practices-react-context-1-kqbux?fontsize=14" title="Unosquare best practices - React context #1" allow="geolocation; microphone; camera; midi; vr; accelerometer; gyroscope; payment; ambient-light-sensor; encrypted-media" style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>

-So, we learned that: **Creating the object on the `Provider value={}` will re-render any consumer even if the properties inside `value` are the same**
+So, we learned that: **Creating the object on the `Provider value={}` will re-render any consumer even if the properties inside `value` are the same**.
+You can read more about this at: https://reactjs.org/docs/context.html#caveats

 Meaning that we needed to find a way to pass the same `value` if it hasn't changed.
 That way, consumers won't be updated because there are no changes.